Awad, et al. v. Fordham University

 Case Description

-CCR and Palestine Legal are advocating on behalf of Fordham students who were denied permission to start Students for Justice in Palestine (SJP) at the university and then disciplined for protesting the decision.
+The Center for Constitutional Rights and Palestine Legal advocated on behalf of Fordham students who were denied permission to start Students for Justice in Palestine (SJP) at the university and then disciplined for protesting the decision.
 On December 22, 2016, more than a year after Fordham students had applied to start an SJP club, Fordham's Dean of Students informed them that their club application was denied.
 The dean explained in his decision that he believed an SJP group would create "polarization" on campus and "run contrary to the mission and values" embraced at Fordham.

-The case is being brought as a special proceeding under Article 78 of the New York Civil Practice Law and Rules.
-Students are seeking a judgment compelling Fordham to officially recognize SJP and provide it the same rights enjoyed by all other clubs at Fordham.
+The case was brought as a special proceeding under Article 78 of the New York Civil Practice Law and Rules.
+Students sought a judgment compelling Fordham to officially recognize SJP and provide it the same rights enjoyed by all other clubs at Fordham.

-The penalization by Fordham of student activists for Palestinian rights comes in the context of coordinated nationwide attacks on student organizing.
-For more information about other efforts to suppress protected activities in support of Palestinian human rights, including on college campuses, see CCR and Palestine Legal’s report, The Palestine Exception to Free Speech: A Movement Under Attack in the U.S.
+The penalization by Fordham of student activists for Palestinian rights came in the context of coordinated nationwide attacks on student organizing.
+For more information about other efforts to suppress protected activities in support of Palestinian human rights, including on college campuses, see the Center for Constitutional Rights and Palestine Legal’s report, The Palestine Exception to Free Speech: A Movement Under Attack in the U.S.

 Foundation for Individual Rights in Education files amicus brief in support of students' appeal motion